Experiences of sexual abuse or assault can affect you to your core – who you are, how you understand yourself – as a man and a human being.

-Yet every step of the way – by how parents, teachers, and other kids relate to them, by the games they play, and by what they see on TV and in movies, computer games and the net – boys are constantly trained to be just the opposite: emotionally unaware and inexpressive, especially when it comes to vulnerable feelings.
+Yet every step of the way – by how parents, teachers, and other kids relate to them, by the games they play, and by what they see on TV and in movies, computer games and the internet – boys are constantly trained to be emotionally unaware and inexpressive, especially when it comes to vulnerable feelings.

 Boys also learn, without even having to think about it, that they should be ashamed of such feelings, even that they should hate themselves for having them.